mlepicier/hybrid-genetic-algorithm/README.md

 <p align="justify"> The objective of this project is to model and solve a <i>TSPTW</i> (Travelling Salesman Problem with Time Windows).
 In simpler words, optimize the route to visit a set of N customers and return to an initial location, equivalent to determine the optimal order of visit that minimize the total distance travelled.
 Time windows in this project are flexible.
 That is, they can be overruled but will lead to a lateness cost penalty.
 The problem will be modelled in <i>AMPL</i> and solved using a <i>Genetic Algorithm</i> including the commonly used <i>2-Opt</i> local search move, which in view of the time windows constitutes the biggest algorithmic challenge of this project.</p>

 <p align="justify"> As the demand grows,the vehicle capacity requires to create multiple routes, and make additional decisions around which customers to affect to each route, and still, in which order should each route visit their affected customers.
-This is know as the VRP (Vehicle Routing Problem).
+This is know as the <i>VRP</i> (Vehicle Routing Problem).
 In 2004, Pr.
-Christian PRINS, Full Professor at the <b>University of Technology of Troyes</b> published a route-first cluster-second heuristic using Hybrid Genetic Algorithm approach to solve the VRP by using the Split algorithm as the Fitness Function for the genetic algorithm.
+Christian PRINS, Full Professor at the <b>University of Technology of Troyes</b> published a route-first cluster-second heuristic using Hybrid Genetic Algorithm approach to solve the VRP by using the <i>Split algorithm</i> as the <i>Fitness Function</i> for the genetic algorithm.
 The Split optimally partitions a giant tour solution (without occurrences of the depot) into separate routes at minimum cost.
-This approach was also implemented to solve the VRP on the same dataset.</p>
+This approach was implemented in this project to solve the VRP on the same dataset.</p>

 ***